Priyakanta Laishram: 2024: Debut Feature Film

-At the Prag Cine Awards 2025, Priyakanta Laishram won Best Director Northeast, which also earned him nominations for Best Film Northeast and Best Actor Northeast, along with a Best Actress Northeast nomination for Maya Choudhury.
+At the Prag Cine Awards 2025, Priyakanta Laishram won Best Director Northeast, which also earned him nominations for Best Film Northeast and Best Actor Northeast.
 In the 17th edition of the Manipur State Film Awards in 2025, presented by the Government of Manipur and the Manipur State Film Development Society, Laishram was conferred with the Special Jury Award for the film.
+India Today NE stated that Oneness helped bring queer narratives from the margins into the mainstream following its recognition at the Manipur State Film Awards.
+He won the Best Film Editor Award at the 8th Sailadhar Baruah Film Awards in 2025, marking his first honour in the Best Editing category.

 Laishram cited the following when discussing how his entire filmography has shown how he has grown up:"All my films have witnessed how I have grown up.
 They have given me the voice I never had, the voice suppressed by the general public and the mainstream media, and they helped me to understand others and myself better.
 The responsibility I feel as a filmmaker today makes me more and more aware of the issues of society, who I am as a person, and what I need to do as a filmmaker."